1. How long have you been filming weddings?

 2. How does your packages/collections work?

 It’s good to know that all of our film collections come all of the RAW footage from our cinematographer’s cameras and a finished film of the day’s events.
 Each collection has been designed to fit different wants and needs of each of our clients.

-Our first Collection, the Simple is more of a music video with the main production being more of a music video highlight film.
+Our first Collection, the Brilliant is more of a music video with the main production being more of a music video highlight film.

-Our middle three collections,the Simply Perfect, The Something Classic, and the Something Vintage are what we like to refer to as a more traditional wedding film presentation.
+Our middle three collections, Elegance, Radiance, and Grace, are what we like to refer to as a more traditional wedding film presentation.
 It includes your ceremony and speeches from beginning to end as an additional two videos and then your narrative wedding film which is more of a mix of documentary and music video, in terms of final presentation.
 We like to say this is a more wedding film presentation, because it includes all of the major elements that traditionally make a wedding film collection/package outside of what we do creatively.

 3. Do you travel?